Vaei/SimpleLocomotion/README.md

 Works with any actor, not only pawns or characters.
 That means it supports Mover 2.0.

-Requires C++ for interface implementation.
+Requires C++ for component implementation.

 Does not include an anim blueprint.
 Extend the USimpleAnimInstance to make your own.
 Does not include any content.

 ## Setup

-Derive from AActor or any subclass in C++ and implement the `ISimpleAnimInterface`.
+Derive from AActor or any subclass in C++ and implement the `USimpleAnimComponent`.
 Look at the header to see the comments for each function to understand how to implement them.

 Create an animation blueprint with `USimpleAnimInstance` as the parent class.